How Does Barometric Pressure Affect Fishing?

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

 Barometric pressure is another thing anglers need to consider when it comes to fish behavior and fishing success.
-But, it is often overlooked by anglers since understanding it and measuring it all is both complicated and time consuming.
+However, anglers often overlook it since understanding and measuring it all is complicated and time-consuming.

-In this article, I am going to run through the basics of barometric pressure, what it is, how it affects fish, fishing barometers, and how to use them for fishing so you can catch more fish than ever.
+In this article, I will run through the basics of barometric pressure, what it is, how it affects fish, choosing the best barometers from an angling perspective, and how to use them for fishing so you can catch more fish than ever.

 What Is Barometric Pressure?